-Intangible assets acquired (in thousands) Weighted average amortization period (in years)
+Intangible assets acquired Weighted average amortization period

+(in thousands) (in years)

-Customer relationships \$5,150 15
+Customer relationships \$ 5,150 15

 Marketing assets 140 2

 Acquired software 1,550 8

 Non-compete agreements 550 4

-\$7,390
+\$ 7,390

 The fair value of the intangible assets was based on the income approach, which included both the relief of royalty and multi-period excess earnings methods.
 Customer relationships are amortized on an accelerated basis.
 Marketing assets, acquired software and non-compete agreements are amortized on a straight-line basis.